-Old Ivan and Sue set to milk them, Long into night they milk and carry buckets, Cleaning ladles in the light of oil lamps.
+Old Ivan and Sue set to milk them, Long into night they carry them buckets, Cleaning ladles in the light of oil lamps.

 Bob died last week.
 He had no place to go.
 Threw bales last season then turned dark around the edges, Got weak all of a sudden.